Kos/kos.gd/posts/2025-04-asteroids.md

 Playing Gravitar convinced me further that the "asteroidslike" genre is pretty open-ended and can easily adapt a more extensive game design with multiple unique locations.

 As of writing this I still haven't played the original arcade version of Gravitar, but I'm on the lookout whenever visiting an arcade!
 Maybe I should say hi to the folks behind the [Warsaw Pinball museum][pinballstation], who knows, perhaps I'll be lucky...
-Meanwhile I should probably try the [remaster][gravitar-rem].
+I tried the recent [remaster][gravitar-rem] but it didn't vibe with me, I'd recommend you go for [Gravity Ace][ace] instead.

 If you want to try the DOS version of Gravitar, it's available on [dos.zone][grav].

 ## Comet Busters!
 (1994)

+Unlike the previous two titles, CB! is a shareware game.
+It clearly shows when you look at how polished it is: the physics is *just right*, the level progression feels well-balanced and the sound effects fit perfectly.
+The game didn't really bend the genre in any new way, but it had a perfectly workable multiplayer (up to 4 players, co-op or PVP depending on your settings).

 ## Minefield

-Not to be confused with the other Minefield
+Not to be confused with the other Minefield, this game is the launch title of the [Vectrex][vectrex] console and I got to play it a few times on various gaming events.
+It's a pretty solid and playable game, but the main reason I found it impactful is how amazing it feels when played on the original console (if you get used to the awkward controller, that is).

+See, the Vectrex uses a cathode ray tube display (in portrait).
+Unlike your usual CRT screen, however, the display doesn't do pixels or scanlines: it draws all the shapes *exactly* on the screen.
+It has effectively infinite "resolution" because all the shapes are geometrically accurate.
+Together with the game's smooth animation, it looks uncanny and deserves to be seen live.

+I encourage you to play Minefield in the [Warsaw Museum of Computers and Games][wmkig] next time you're around.

 ## Notable mentions